duderstadt-lab/mars-docs/examples/dynamic_fret.md

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/img18.png' width='450'></div>
 <div style="text-align: center">
-Figure 5: Output of the Transform ROI tool: a list of ROIs in the Fiji ROI manager with _short and _long names.
+Output of the Transform ROI tool: a list of ROIs in the Fiji ROI manager with _Red and _Green names.
 </div>

-**3. Apply the molecule integrator to extract I vs. T traces**
+**Integrate molecules**
 Now first switch back to the video (instead of the z projection) by clicking on its window.
-Then, integrate the peaks using the molecule integrator tools developed for dual view microscopy data (Plugins>Mars>Image>Molecule Integrator (dualview)).
+Then, integrate the peaks using the [Molecule Integrator (multiview)]() command developed for dual view microscopy data (Plugins>Mars>Image>Molecule Integrator (dualview)).
 Press ok and the archive will open automatically upon completion of the calculation.
 Now the generation of the first archive, the FRET archive, is complete.
 Tag the archive as "FRET" and save.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/img19.png' width='450'>